ftamburin/QWSD/README.md

 # QWSD
-Code and data for the paper "A Quantum-like approach to Word Sense Disambiguation" at RANLP2019
+Code and data for the paper "A Quantum-like approach to Word Sense Disambiguation" at RANLP2019.

+For reproducing our results:

 - Clone the repository
 - Download complex embeddings from http://corpora.ficlit.unibo.it/UploadDIR/TestX9c.bin